ta7sudan/apiz-browser-client/README.md

 # apiz-browser-client
-apiz-browser-client implements the `APIzClient` interface for browser.
+apiz-browser-client implements the `APIzClient` interface for browser, based on [tinyjx](https://github.com/ta7sudan/tinyjx), so you can use options of tinyjx.